hackasaurus/hackasaurus.org/README.md

 contains localized [Jinja2][] templates that are located at `/<locale>/` on the web site, where `<locale>` is the name of a locale like `en-US`.

+Whenever you need to link to a localized template, you can do so either via a relative URL or an absolute one that begins with the template variable `{{ LOCALE_ROOT }}`.

   [Jinja2]: http://jinja.pocoo.org/

 ## Localization